Every year, thousands of people in the UK abstain from alcohol for a month to raise awareness of alcohol dependence and to challenge themselves.

 Arguably the most important health benefit is a general change in attitude towards alcohol.
 Simply not having it for a month can make people reconsider their relationship with drink.
 A study of 857 participants found that 64% drank less alcohol even six months after dry January2.
 And drinking less alcohol can have great benefits on your health, from a stronger immune system to reduced stress and a healthy, functioning liver.

 Some people may find it harder than others, and those who find it particularly difficult may take the time to consider why they rely on alcohol on a regular basis.
 If this is the case, it may be best to have a free assessment and discuss how you can get extra help cutting down on drink.
-Find out more about the effects of alcohol on your body and how attitudes towards drinking have changed over recent years.
+Find out more about how attitudes towards drinking have changed over recent years.

 Cons for your health